 1. Setup a VPN on your Phone and Computer

 Before you even land in China, you’ll want to purchase and install something known as a “Virtual Private Network”, or “VPN” (I use both NordVPN and ExpressVPN here).
 It’s important to do this before you arrive because China makes it extremely difficult to set this up within the country (most of the VPN websites are blocked).
+VPN connections are crucial as they help circumvent censorship and maintain your privacy online.

 2. Get Access to the Internet in China

 Now that you have the VPN installed, you’ll want to make sure you can access the internet once you arrive in China.
 You can use Wi-Fi in China, but now there are quite a few places that require text verification to access Wi-Fi.
-You need to either set up international roaming with your provider at home or you can arrange to rent a phone for China.
+You need to either set up international roaming with your provider at home or you can arrange to rent a phone for China

 3. Connect to the VPN to Bypass Censorship

 Now, you need to connect to a good VPN server outside of China.
-If you’re using something like my recommended NordVPN, it’s as simple as pushing the big “power” button to get connected.
+If you’re using something like my recommended NordVPN, it’s as simple as pushing the big “connect” button to get connected.
 Most of the time it connects with ease but there are times when you’ll need to troubleshoot the connection because China clamps down.
 This means changing servers, changing connection protocols or just trying from a different device.
 Once you’re connected to a VPN server, you’ll have instant access to any sort of email, including Gmail in China.

 What is a VPN?
 A Brief Explanation